-It is Aditya’s first night after marriage and he is expected to act as a man.
-He overpowers his wife, until something brings back memories of the past.
+It is Aditya’s wedding night, and he is expected to act as a man.
+He overpowers his wife until something brings back memories of the past.

 Aditya sat surrounded by his friends.
 They were drunk and laughed away the night wildly.
 Aditya as the groom, in his cream colored silk kurta looked handsome.
 The women sat huddled together in a room, some gossiping about the dowry received and others putting night creams on their sagging faces, still trying to reclaim what was once young; each one still trying to figure what the other used and if it had a better effect before retiring for the day.